sj77777/admin/CONSTITUTION OF ADELAIDE BLOCKCHAIN ASSOCIATION INC..md

 	49.2 In the case of meetings of the Executive Committee, all Executive Members will be eligible to vote.

-### Voting – Ordinary Resolutions
+### Voting – Ordinary Resolutions  <a name="V-OR"></a>

 50. Except where provided otherwise in this constitution or any by-law under this constitution, all voting will be required to be passed by an ordinary resolution.

->   51. An ordinary solution will be held to have passed where fifty per cent of
->   members plus one vote have voted in favor.
+51. An ordinary solution will be held to have passed where fifty per cent of members plus one vote have voted in favour.

->   52. Where a vote will be required to be passed by Special Resolution, voting
->   will be conducted to require the approval of not less than fifty percent of
->   the persons present at a meeting who are eligible to vote plus one vote.
+52. Where a vote will be required to be passed by Special Resolution, voting will be conducted to require the approval of not less than fifty percent of the persons present at a meeting who are eligible to vote plus one vote.

->   53. Ordinary resolutions may be proposed, discussed and voted upon in the
+53. Ordinary resolutions may be proposed, discussed and voted upon in the relevant meeting.
->   relevant meeting.

-### Voting – Special Resolutions
+### Voting – Special Resolutions  <a name="V-SR"></a>

->   54. Where a vote will be required to be passed by Special Resolution, voting
->   will be conducted to require the approval of not less than seventy-five
->   percent of the persons present at a meeting who are eligible to vote plus
+54. Where a vote will be required to be passed by Special Resolution, voting will be conducted to require the approval of not less than seventy-five percent of the persons present at a meeting who are eligible to vote plus one vote.
->   one vote.

->   55. Where a Special Resolution is to be voted upon in any meeting all
->   members eligible to vote must be given notice of, at least, 14 days.
+55. Where a Special Resolution is to be voted upon in any meeting all members eligible to vote must be given notice of, at least, 14 days.

->   55.1 Special resolutions may be passed at Executive Committee meetings,
->   Special General Meetings, Annual General meetings and any other relevant
+55.1 Special resolutions may be passed at Executive Committee meetings, Special General Meetings, Annual General meetings and any other relevant meeting.
->   meeting.

-### Minutes of Meetings
+### Minutes of Meetings  <a name="MoM"></a>

->   56. The Secretary must prepare or cause to be prepared minutes of all
->   business before all meetings of the Association.
+56. The Secretary must prepare or cause to be prepared minutes of all business before all meetings of the Association.

->   57. Minutes shall be kept in the form as deemed necessary and appropriate by
->   the General Committee and as required by the Act.
+57. Minutes shall be kept in the form as deemed necessary and appropriate by the General Committee and as required by the Act.

->   58. Minutes of meetings of the General Committee must be confirmed by the
->   General Committee at the subsequent meeting of the General Committee.
+58. Minutes of meetings of the General Committee must be confirmed by the General Committee at the subsequent meeting of the General Committee.

->   59. Minutes of an Annual General Meeting or Special General Meeting must be
->   confirmed by the General Committee at the subsequent meeting of the General
+59. Minutes of an Annual General Meeting or Special General Meeting must be confirmed by the General Committee at the subsequent meeting of the General Committee.
->   Committee.

-PART SIX – ELECTIONS
+PART SIX – ELECTIONS  <a name="P6"></a>
 ------

-### Conduct of Elections
+### Conduct of Elections  <a name="CofE"></a>

 60. The Association may make By-Laws for the conduct of elections.

-### Timing of Elections
+### Timing of Elections  <a name="ToE"></a>

 61. Elections must:

->   61.1.
-In the case of the General Election, be held once each calendar year
->   not before the last day of June and not later than the last day of August.
+	61.1.
+In the case of the General Election, be held once each calendar year not before the last day of June and not later than the last day of August.

->   61.3.
-In the case of a By-Election, be held as deemed necessary and
->   appropriate by the Executive Committee
+	61.3.
+In the case of a By-Election, be held as deemed necessary and appropriate by the Executive Committee

-### Notice of Elections – Voting
+### Notice of Elections – Voting  <a name="NoE-V"></a>

->   62. The Executive Committee will compile a list of nominations to be voted
->   upon at the Annual General meeting or any other relevant meeting where
->   by-elections are held.
+62. The Executive Committee will compile a list of nominations to be voted upon at the Annual General meeting or any other relevant meeting where by-elections are held.

-62.1 All General Members are eligible to vote at elections.
+	62.1.
+All General Members are eligible to vote at elections.

->   63. Notice of the opening of nominees are to be posted on the social media
->   of the Association at least 14 days prior to the election.
-The notice must
+63. Notice of the opening of nominees are to be posted on the social media of the Association at least 14 days prior to the election.
+The notice must specify:
->   specify:

->   63.1 That voting is conducted subject to this Constitution and any relevant
+	63.1 That voting is conducted subject to this Constitution and any relevant By-Law;
->   By-Law;

->   63.2 How Members may access this Constitution and any relevant By-Law;
+	63.2 How Members may access this Constitution and any relevant By-Law;

->   63.3 The period for which voting is open, including the closing date of
+	63.3 The period for which voting is open, including the closing date of voting;
->   voting;

->   63.4 Who is eligible to vote;
+	63.4 Who is eligible to vote;

->   63.5 How a person may vote; and
+	63.5 How a person may vote; and

->   63.6 Any other requirements for voting.
+	63.6 Any other requirements for voting.

-Voting – Secret Ballot
+#### Voting – Secret Ballot

 64. All voting for all elections must be done by secret ballot.

-PART SEVEN – AMENDMENTS AND BY- LAWS
+PART SEVEN – AMENDMENTS AND BY- LAWS  <a name="P7"></a>
 ------

-###  Alterations to the Constitution
+###  Alterations to the Constitution  <a name="AttC"></a>

->   65. This Constitution may be amended or repealed by Special Resolution at an
->   Annual General Meeting or Special General Meeting.
+65. This Constitution may be amended or repealed by Special Resolution at an Annual General Meeting or Special General Meeting.

->   65. Any Member eligible to vote at an Annual General Meeting through the
->   Executive Committee, must provide notice of any vote to adopt, amend or
->   repeal any By-Law no later than 14 calendar days prior to the relevant
+66. Any Member eligible to vote at an Annual General Meeting through the Executive Committee, must provide notice of any vote to adopt, amend or repeal any By-Law no later than 14 calendar days prior to the relevant meeting.
->   meeting.

->   66. Any notice of an amendment to this Constitution must set out:
+67. Any notice of an amendment to this Constitution must set out:

->   66.1 The terms of the proposed amendment;
+	 67.1 The terms of the proposed amendment;

->   66.2 The intended effect of the proposed amendment;
+	 67.2 The intended effect of the proposed amendment;

->   66.3 A statement of whether the proposed amendment complies with the
->   Objectives of the Association currently in force; and
+	 67.3 A statement of whether the proposed amendment complies with the Objectives of the Association currently in force; and

->   66.4 Any other matter relevant to the proposed amendment.
+	67.4 Any other matter relevant to the proposed amendment.

->   67. The amendments shall subsequently be approved by the Executive
+68. The amendments shall subsequently be approved by the Executive Committee.
->   Committee.

->   67.1If amendments are not approved they will be of no effect.
+	68.1.
+If amendments are not approved they will be of no effect.

-### By – Laws
+### By – Laws  <a name="B-L"></a>

->   68. Subject to this Constitution, the Association may make By-Laws for any
->   matter incidental to this Constitution or any of the functions or powers of
+69. Subject to this Constitution, the Association may make By-Laws for any matter incidental to this Constitution or any of the functions or powers of the Association.
->   the Association.

-69. The Association may adopt, amend or repeal By-Laws by Special Resolution.
+70. The Association may adopt, amend or repeal By-Laws by Special Resolution.

->   70. Any adoption, amendment or repeal of any By-Law must be ratified by
->   Ordinary Resolution at the immediately following Annual General Meeting or
->   Special General Meeting.
+71. Any adoption, amendment or repeal of any By-Law must be ratified by Ordinary Resolution at the immediately following Annual General Meeting or Special General Meeting.